CoolBitX-Technology/coolwallet-sdk/README.md

 ### 1. Define your [transport](#Transport) layer

-Depending on your platform, you may can choose different [transport](#Transport) object to use in you application.
+Depending on your platform, you may choose different [transport](#Transport) object to use in your application.

 ### 2. Register and setup hardware wallet.

-To register you application with the wallet, take a look at the [wallet module](/packages/core/src/apdu/wallet)  in `core` package.
-This guide you through the process of registeration and seed generation.
+To register your application with the wallet, take a look at the [wallet module](/packages/core/src/apdu/wallet.ts)  in `core` package.
+This guide you through the process of registration and seed generation.

 ### 3. Build your Application